 A solution that is easy to implement and use

-The platform made it easy for Dr. Cunningham and team to add course material to Cerego and to monitor student progress throughout the review period.
+The adaptive learning platform made it easy for Dr. Cunningham and team to add course material to Cerego and to monitor student progress throughout the review period.
 Cerego features, such as levels and goals, easily mapped to course curriculum and questions on the board exam.
-Cerego Insights and analytic tools shed light on previously unknown information about student progress.
-With Cerego, faculty could see where an individual student stood against the rest of the class, as well as how they were doing with the material.
+Cerego Insights and analytics tools shed light on previously unknown information about student progress.
+With Cerego's education software, faculty could see where an individual student stood against the rest of the class, as well as how they were doing with the material.

 “Cerego is easier than powerpoint!”